 In the beginning, we tried to have our program be everything to everyone.
-We wanted to be the very best at clinical, academics, peer culture, extracurricular activities, recovery meetings, and everything else we do (we could probably list twenty things or more).
+We wanted to be the very best at clinical, academics, peer culture, extracurricular activities, and everything else we do (we could probably list twenty things or more).

 We finally realized that we can only be the very best in the world at one thing.
 While other aspects are very important and we do them very well, we realized we had to identify what we are best at, and emphasize that throughout our programs – and realize that everything else we do needs to be in service to that one thing.